My First VIsit to the National African American Museum of History and Culture

 Overall, it was an excellent educational experience.
 I was happy to see all the young, old, black, and white people taking their time going through the museum.
 I saw people being polite and patient if you were taking a photo or reading the captions.

-My First Visit to the National Museum of African American History and Culture.
-Entrance to the History Galleries examines the beginning of slavery and the journey to its end.
+The entrance to the History Galleries examines the beginning of slavery and the journey to its end.

 Finally, my visit to the NMAAHC is not complete.
 I need to return to finish the History Galleries.
 I hope your 2017 plans include a visit to the newest Smithsonian.